dojoengine/book/src/tutorial/onchain-chess/0-setup.md

 }
 ```

-Try to fix everything so that `sozo build` command can run successfully.
+Address any remaining issues so the sozo build command runs successfully.

 ## sozo test

-Before you move on to the next chapter you always have to remember that `sozo build` and then `sozo test` are must-do steps to make sure your code is all fine.
+Before proceeding to the next chapter, remember that `sozo build` and `sozo test` are important steps to ensure your code is correct.

-try `sozo test`.
-Faced errors?
+Run sozo test.
+Did you face any errors?

 ```sh
 error: Trait has no implementation in context: